cnm13ryan/inspect_agents/docs/design/open-questions.md

 - Approve doc updates in the next doc PR.

 <details>
-<summary>⚠️ Still Open — Requires Decision</summary>
+<summary>✅ Answer Found in Implementation</summary>

-**Finding**: The core FS docs are updated, but the optional cross-link “Design Note” back to this section (mentioned in Proposed Direction) has not been added yet.
+**Finding**: Added a short “Design Note” backlink in the Filesystem How‑To pointing back to this design page.
-**Evidence**: `docs/how-to/filesystem.md` and `docs/reference/environment.md` reflect consolidated FS behavior; no cross-link to this design page is present.
+**Evidence**: `docs/how-to/filesystem.md` includes a note linking to Design → Open Questions above “See Also”. 【F:docs/how-to/filesystem.md‑ L119-L123】
-**Conclusion**: Minor docs follow-up remains (add a short “Design Note” backlink).
-Otherwise, the documentation update is complete.
+**Conclusion**: Cross-link present; documentation update complete.

 </details>